IDCI-Consulting/HelloWorldBundle/templates/contents/courses/html5-css3_en.md

 _4 hours_

  - Audio and video elements
+ - Containers
- - Controll video, audio with API HTML5
+ - Video and audio controll with HTML5 API
  - Support and formats (codecs WebM, MP4, H.264, MP3, AAC, etc)
  - Streaming
  - Add subtitles to a HTML5 video

-#### Zoom on the drawing's API with HTML5
+#### Zoom on the API drawning with HTML5
 _4 hours_

  - Draw with JavaScript